-Domain Strategy 6: Strengthen Biosurveillance

-Biosurveillance is the ability to conduct rapid and accurate laboratory tests to identify biological, chemical, radiological, and nuclear agents; and the ability to identify, discover, locate, and monitor - through active and passive surveillance - threats, disease agents, incidents, outbreaks, and adverse events, and provide relevant information in a timely manner to stakeholders and the public.

-- Capability 12: Public Health Laboratory Testing - Capability 13: Public Health Surveillance and Epidemiological Investigation
+Domain Strategy 6: Strengthen Biosurveillance Biosurveillance is the ability to conduct rapid and accurate laboratory tests to identify biological, chemical, radiological, and nuclear agents; and the ability to identify, discover, locate, and monitor - through active and passive surveillance - threats, disease agents, incidents, outbreaks, and adverse events, and provide relevant information in a timely manner to stakeholders and the public.
+Associated Capabilities Capability 12: Public Health Laboratory Testing Capability 13: Public Health Surveillance and Epidemiological Investigation

 Domain Activity: Conduct Epidemiological Surveillance and Investigation Deliverable Applies To Due Date Local jurisdictions should continue to create, maintain, support, and strengthen routine surveillance and detection systems and epidemiological processes.
 Local jurisdictions should evaluate surveillance and epidemiological investigation outcomes to identify deficiencies encountered during responses to public health threats and incidents and recommend opportunities for improvement.
-Conduct border health surveillance activities.
+Conduct border health surveillance activities (where applicable).
 The focus on cross-border preparedness reinforces public health whole community approach, which is essential for local-to-global threat risk management and response to actual events regardless of source or origin.
-Have or have access to trained personnel to manage and monitor routine jurisdictional surveillance and epidemiological investigation systems.
-Support surge requirements in response to threats to include supporting population at risk of adverse health outcomes as a result of the incident.
-Have procedures in place to establish partnerships, to conduct investigations, and share information with other governmental agencies and partner organizations.
-All PHEP Sub-Recipients June 30, 2022, included in the annual End-of- Year Report
+1. Provide evidence to show that you have or have access to trained personnel to manage and monitor routine jurisdictional surveillance and epidemiological investigation systems.
+Support surge requirements in response to threats to include supporting populations at risk of adverse health outcomes as a result of the incident.
+All PHEP Sub-Recipients June 30, 2023 2.
+Have procedures in place to establish partnerships, to conduct investigations, and share information with